Deploy OpenNebula on-prem with an ISO

 Warning

-Installing the ISO will delete all the disk data on the server during the installation.ISO Download and installation
+Installing the ISO will delete all the disk data on the server during the installation.
+You should archive or backup existing data before proceding with the installation.ISO Download and installation

-Once the image is downloaded, there are two ways to go:
+Once the image is downloaded, there are two installation options:

 dd if=/path/to/your/opennebula-7.0.1-CE.iso of=/dev/sdXX